com-480-data-visualization/project-2023-in-viz-veritas/README.md

 ![language distribution](./plots/language_distribution.png)

 Almost half of the books are written in English, followed by French, German and Italian.
-Interestingly enough, two are in latin, one in Dutch and one that was badly mistranscribed from French and cannot be used.
+Interestingly enough, two are in latin, one in Dutch and one "Unknown" that was actually badly mistranscribed from French and cannot be used.

 ![language distribution](./plots/location_distr.png)